TechShreyash/BetterTGStreamer/bot/README.md

 ### Using Two Channels

 Each Telegram channel can have a maximum of 50 admins.
 Utilizing two channels allows up to 100 bots (50 per channel) to work simultaneously, enhancing efficiency.

+### How to Fix Video Streaming Slowness or Buffering Issues

+#### Issue 1: Large TS File Sizes

+**Cause:** The TS files being streamed are too large.

+**Solution:** Instead of using the `/convert` command, opt for `/encode` or `/remote`.
+These commands handle file sizes more efficiently.
+For additional details on how these commands work, refer to [Bot Commands and Their Functions](#bot-commands-and-their-functions).
+If you must use the `/convert` command, consider reducing the `SEGMENT_SIZE` variable to decrease file size.

+**Note:** Even with these adjustments, streaming in 1080p may still encounter issues due to the inherent large size and high bitrate of such files.

+#### Issue 2: Bot Overload

+**Cause:** The bot may be engaged in multiple tasks simultaneously—such as uploading or downloading other files—or it might be hitting Telegram's floodwait limits.

+**Solution:** A practical approach to mitigate these problems is to increase the number of bots in operation.
+This spreads out the workload and reduces the likelihood of hitting usage limits, thereby improving streaming performance.

 ## Support Group